Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Acceleration by adaptive heavy-ball momentum

-Since the constant term $q$ does not affect the solution of the minimization problem, we can consider the case where the objective function $f(x)=\frac{\gamma}{2}\|x-p\|^2_2$.
-Additionally, note that the value of $\gamma$ also does not affect the solution of problem \eqref{main-prob}.
-Therefore, we can simplify the problem by considering the case where the objective function $f(x)=\frac{1}{2}\|x-p\|^2_2$.

-Since the inequality in \eqref{MT-xie} now becomes an equality, we know that \eqref{adap-s-m} provides the exact solutions to the optimization problem \eqref{opt-prob}.
-Furthermore, the iteration sequences in Algorithm \ref{amRDCD} satisfy $z^k=x^k-p$ for $k\geq0$.
-Hence, we can rewrite the minimizers in \eqref{adap-s-m} as follows:
+Since $v$ and $\gamma$ do not effect the solution of the minimization problem, we can simplify the problem by considering the case where the objective function $f(x)=\frac{1}{2}\|x-u\|^2_2$.
+Now the inequality in \eqref{MT-xie} becomes an equality, we know that \eqref{adap-s-m} provides the exact solutions to the optimization problem \eqref{opt-prob} if $\|d^k\|^2_2\|z^k-z^{k-1}\|^2_2-\langle d^k,z^k-z^{k-1}\rangle^2\neq 0$.
+Furthermore, the sequences of iterates in Algorithm \ref{amRDCD} satisfy $z^k=x^k-u$ for $k\geq0$.
+Hence, we can rewrite the minimizers in \eqref{adap-s-m} as follows,